Introduction

 How a PPAT is different from traditional systems

 The air tube system for ventilating calf barns has been in use for over 30 years.
-The PPAT system developed by Dr. Ken Nordlund of the University of Wisconsin has several improvements.
-The original air tube system was designed to blend room air with the incoming fresh air to moderate the temperature.
-Dr. Nordlund found in his studies that the blending of the room air with the outside air was contaminating the fresh air and distributing contaminants throughout the room.
-He proposed that the system be designed to bring in fresh air only, directly from the outside, no matter what the outside temperature was, and not blend it with inside air.
-It is critical that this fresh air be slowed down to an air speed of less than 60 FPM (feet per minute) at calf level, so that the calf does not feel this fresh air movement as a draft.
+The PPAT system developed by Dr. Ken Nordlundfootnote 1 (University of Wisconsin) has several improvements.
+The original air tube system was designed to blend room air with incoming fresh air to moderate the temperature.
+Dr. Nordlund found the blending of the room air with the outside air was contaminating the fresh air and distributing contaminants throughout the room.
+He designed the system to bring in fresh air only, directly from the outside, no matter what the outside temperature was, and not blend it with inside air.
+It is critical that this fresh air is slowed down to an air speed of less than 60 feet per minute (FPM) at calf level, so the calf does not feel this fresh air movement as a draft.

 PPAT design

-The fresh air fan is sized to provide the minimum fresh air requirement for the baby calves, which is 15 CFM (cubic feet per minute) per calf.
-The other consideration for determining the minimum ventilation rate is the room volume.
-Four air changes per hour are required to keep the air fresh in a room.
-The fan is selected on the basis of which is the larger air flow: 15 CFM/calf or four air changes per hour.
+The fresh air fan is sized to provide the minimum fresh air requirement for the calves, which is 25.5 cubic meters per hour (15 cubic feet per minute (CFM)) per calf.
+Another consideration for determining the minimum ventilation rate is the room volume.
+Four air changes per hour are required to keep the air fresh in a room during winter.
+Choose the fan on the basis of which is the larger air flow: 25.5 cubic meters per hour per calf or 4 air changes per hour.
 In an ideal world, a single speed fan would be used, where the fan capacity would match the minimum calculated ventilation rate.
-In practice, it may be necessary to select a variable speed fan with a manually set controller.
+In practice, it may be necessary to select a variable speed fan with a controller.
 Set the speed to provide the calculated fan capacity and leave it at that setting.

-Locate tubes to best fit the size and layout of the room.
-Use a single tube if the room is less than 9 m (30 ft) wide, and two tubes if the room is between 9 m and 18 m (30 ft and 60 ft).
+Select tubes to best fit the size and layout of the room.
+Use a single tube if the room is less than 9 m (30 ft) wide, and 2 tubes if the room is between 9 m and 18 m (30 ft and 60 ft).
 The goal is to ventilate the entire room space evenly.
-The location of the pens will also dictate how many, and where the tubes should be mounted to provide uniform ventilation.
+The location of the pens will also dictate how many and where to mount the tubes to provide uniform ventilation.
 Mount tubes to direct the fresh air at the fronts of individual or group pens.

 Size the air tube to match the fan capacity.
 To ensure equal air distribution, the tube must inflate evenly, end to end, with the holes positioned correctly in the fully inflated position.
 Size the tube for an air speed of about 1,000-1,200 FPM.
 This usually requires the tube diameter to be larger than the fan diameter (Figure 2).